Whitworth Admissions Process

 U.S.A.
 Telephone/FAX 212-966-6311; e-mail online: www.wes.org/contact

-Please choose the "Document by Document" service.
+Please choose the "Course-by-Course" service.
 All transcripts and evaluations will be forwarded to Whitworth University.

 U.S. Citizens and Permanent Residents